 6.2.3.4 Node Level EAS Deployment Information Management

+6.2.3.4.1 General

+Node Level EAS Deployment information management refers to the capability to create, update or remove EAS Deployment information in the UDR and the distribution from UDR to the SMF and to the EASDF.
+The NEF is in charge of the management of EAS Deployment information in provision procedure from AF to UDR, and in distribution procedure from UDR to SMF.

+The EAS Deployment information indicates how edge services are deployed in each local DN, including the following comment information:

+- The list of DNS server identifier (consisting of IP address and port) for each DNAI, and/or,

+- supported FQDN(s) for application(s) deployed in the EDNs or local DNs.

+- IP ranges of the EASs in the local part of the DN for each DNAI.

 The node level EAS deployment information management procedures are described in this clause, the procedures are independent of any PDU Session, including:

-- the procedure for EAS deployment information management in the SMF, and
+- The procedure for EAS deployment information management from AF via the NEF.

-- the procedure for EAS deployment information management in the EASDF.
+- The procedure for EAS deployment information management in the SMF;

+- The procedure for Node Level DNS handling information management in the EASDF; and

+6.2.3.4.2 EAS Deployment Information Provision from AF via NEF

+The AF provide non-UE Session specific EAS Deployment information to 5GC via the procedure defined in this clause.

+Figure 6.2.3.4.2-1 EAS Deployment Information management in the AF procedure

+1. The AF invokes the Nnef_EASDeployment_Create/Update/Delete service operation.

+2. NEF checks whether the AF is authorized to perform this request, and authorised to provision this EAS Deployment Information based on the operator policies.
+The NEF derives DNN and S-NSSAI from the AF Service Identifier if not received explicitly and translates received External Application Identifier to Application Identifier known inside MNO domain.

+3. The NEF invokes the Nudr_DM_Create/Update/Delete to the UDR if it is authorized.

+4. The UDR stores/updates/removes the corresponding information (and responds a Nudr_DM_Create/Update/Delete Response to the NEF.

+5. The NEF sends Nnef_EASDeployment_Create/Update/Delete Response to the AF.

-6.2.3.4.1 EAS Deployment Information Management in the SMF
+6.2.3.4.3 EAS Deployment Information Management in the SMF

-The SMF may receive the EAS deployment information from UDR via NEF via pull mode or push mode as shown in the figure below.
+The SMF may receive the EAS deployment information from UDR via NEF via Subscribe /Notify as shown in the figure below.

-Editor's note: It is FFS whether the interaction between SMF and UDR needs to go via NEF.

-Editor's note: If both modes push and pull are needed is FFS.

-Editor's note: It is FFS for the EASDF to retrieve node-level DNS message handling rules dynamically (e.g., when it receives the DNS Query from the UE).

-Editor's note: It is FFS how to resolve the conflict between the node level DNS message handling rules and session level DNS message handling rules.

-Figure 6.2.3.4.1-1: EAS Deployment Information Management in the SMF procedure
+Figure 6.2.3.4.3-1: EAS Deployment Information management in the SMF procedure

-For Pull Mode:

-1. SMF may invokes the Nnef_EASDeployment_Fetch (DNN and/or DNAI(s)) and/or application(s) to the NEF.
-The SMF may fetch all the EAS deployment information for the DNN or for DNAI(s).
+1-2.
+As pre-requisite condition, the SMF subscribes to EAS deployment information change notification from the NEF by sending Nnef_EASDeployment_Subscribe message.
+The SMF indicates that the current status of EAS deployment information shall be notified immediately (if available).
+The SMF may indicate for which (list of) DNN and or s-NNSAI it subscribes

-2. The NEF invokes Nudr_DM_Query (DNN and/or DNAI(s) and/or application(s)) to retrieve the EAS deployment information from UDR.

-3. The UDR provides a Nudr_DM_Query response with EAS deployment information for the DNN and/or DNAI(s) and/or application(s)to the NEF.

-4. The NEF replies to the SMF with Nnef_EASDeployment_Fetch Response with EAS deployment information.

-For Push Mode:
+3-4.
 The NEF invokes Nnef_EASDeployment_Notify (DNN and/or DNAI(s) and/or application(s), EAS deployment information) to the SMF(s) to which the EAS deployment information shall be provided.
+If there is EAS deployment information available and immediate report is required, the NEF notifies the SMF(s) with such information.
 The NEF may decide to delay the distribution of EAS deployment information to the SMF(s) for some time to optimize the signalling load.
-If the NEF received an Allowed Delay for a EAS deployment information, the NEF shall distribute this EAS deployment information within the indicated time interval.

-The procedures enable the SMF to receive EAS deployment information for DNN and/or DNAI(s) and/or application(s) when a PDU Session for the DNN and/or DNAI(s) is established and EAS deployment information provided by the NEF are not available at the SMF.
-In addition, the procedures also enable the SMF to retrieve EAS deployment information from the NEF when the caching timer for the EAS deployment information elapses and there is/are PDU session(s) for this DNN and/or DNAI(s) and/or application(s).
-Either the complete list of EAS deployment information for one or more DNN and/or DNAI(s), or a subset of EAS deployment information for individual DNN and/or DNAI(s) and/or application(s) may be managed.
+NOTE: The procedures enable the SMF to receive EAS deployment information when a PDU Session for the DNN is established and EAS deployment information provided by the NEF are not available at the SMF.

-Editor's note: It is FFS whether it is needed and how to support the feature related with "caching timer' and 'Allow Delay'.

-6.2.3.4.2 EAS Deployment Information Management in the EASDF
+6.2.3.4.4 Node Level DNS handling Information Management in the EASDF